InfoSecIITR/write-ups/2017/hitcon-quals-2017/misc/easy-to-say/README.md

 But directly moving "//sh" was not an option (unique bytes!), so I created it by moving (0x68732f2f - 0x3b) into ebx, and then adding ax (0x3b: which was already needed for the syscall, so I was trying to saving bytes).
 Then I shifted rbx by 32 bits and and pushed it onto the stack.

-I now had to mov "/bin" to the stack too.
+I now had to mov "/bin" to the stack too (I could not add to rbx, which was my initial thought process regarding this approach, because the add instruction also began with \x48 which I had already used in shift left).
 This was the second big hurdle I faced.

 I initially used `mov [rsp], 0x6e69622f "/bin"`, followed by loading of address to rdi and then syscall.
 Unfortunately, the shellcode came out to be 25 bytes!

 While trying other apporaches I discovred that `mov [rdi], 0x6e69622f "/bin"` took exactly 1 byte less than `mov [rsp], 0x6e69622f "/bin"` !
 So I rearranged my earlier shellcode to  load the stack ("/bin//sh") address to rdi before moving "/bin" onto the stack using `mov [rdi]` instead of `mov [rsp]` this time.
 Now the shellcode was 24 bytes only :)